Welcome to the Active Touch Lab!

 The Active Touch Laboratory uses methods in psychophysics, computational modelling, and robotics to investigate tactile sensing in people and intelligent machines.

-We are based at the University of Sheffield in the Department of Psychology.
+We are based at the University of Sheffield in the School of Psychology.
 We are also affiliated with Sheffield Robotics, INSIGNEO Institute for in silico Medicine, and the Neuroscience Institute.

 Our research is funded by the European Union, the Leverhulme Trust the Medical Research Council, and the Engineering and Physical Sciences Research Council.